DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-18-managing-organisation-users-in-support.md

 Adding the user triggers an email to the new user with sign-in details.

 If the support team adds the same user to a different organisation, we link the user to the new organisation.
-We don’t create a new user record.
+We do not create a new user record.

 ### Removing a user